NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify that there is a form where the proposer can select category, type the title, write a summary and a description, as shown in the Figma illustration
 - Verify that the proposal form page has final consent checkboxes as shown in Figma
 - Verify that it is possible to provide funding details as specified in Figma
+- Verify that after submission, and marked as ready for review, the form is not editable anymore

 #### Link proposal